confluentinc/examples/ccloud/docs/beginner-cloud.rst

 This tutorial shows you how to use the `Confluent Cloud CLI
 <https://docs.confluent.io/current/cloud/cli/install.html>`__ to interact with
 your `Confluent Cloud <https://confluent.cloud/login>`__ cluster.
+It uses real resources in |ccloud|, and it creates and deletes topics, service accounts, credentials, and ACLs.
 Following the workflow in this tutorial, you accomplish the following steps:

 -  `Create a new Confluent Cloud environment`_